-Anna Paquin, Cindy Lauper, Whoopi Goldberg, are some of those featured in a new PSA for the Give a Damn campaign, started by Lauper's True Colors Fund which fights for gay, lesbian, bisexual and transgender rights.
-[Note: the video above will pop up and start playing on its own out of the blue – or rather, out of the white space.]
+Anna Paquin, Cindy Lauper, Whoopi Goldberg, are some of those featured in a new PSA for the Give a Damn campaign, started by Lauper’s True Colors Fund which fights for gay, lesbian, bisexual and transgender rights.
+[Note: the video above should pop up and start playing on its own out of the blue – or rather, out of the white space.]

 Not surprisingly, the announcement that “one hate crime is committed approximately every hour of every day” in the United States or that “in the past 16 years over 13,000 men and women have been discharged from the military for being gay” didn’t cause much of a commotion.
 (Who gives a damn?)